kobiso/kobiso.github.io/_posts/research/2018-02-02-research-optimization.md

 $${: .text-center}

 ## Adagrad
+- **Point**: **Adagrad** adapts the learning rate to the parameters, performing larger updates for infrequent and smaller updates for frequent parameters.

-**Adagrad** that maintains a per-parameter learning rate that improves performance on problems with sparse gradients.
+**Adagrad** that maintains a per-parameter learning rate that improves performance on problems with sparse gradients (data).
 It increases the learning rate for more sparse parameters and decreases the learning rate for less sparse ones.
 This strategy often improves convergence performance over standard SGD in settings where data is sparse and sparse parameters are more informative.
 Examples of such applications include natural language processing and image recognition.